digitalsparky/cyfe-screen/README.md

 # cyfe-screen

-An electron app dedicated to running automatic an cyfe dashboard screen
+An electron app dedicated to running an automated cyfe dashboard screen

 ## To use: